MapBBCode/mapbbcode/EMBEDDING.md

 config.show('panel_config');
 ```

-This javascript code uses the following strings, besides map configuration UI translations:

-* `{L_ADD_LAYER}`: used in HTML for the "add layer" button caption.
-* `{L_SELECT_LAYER}`: the first option in layer list, so the developer key form would not show up by default.
-* `{L_KEY_NEEDED}`: a string explaining that a layer need a developer key.
-It should be HTML with a link to an explanation page, URL replaced with `%s` (it's different for every layer, obviously).
-* `{L_KEY_NEEDED_ALERT}`: if a user tries to add a layer requiring developer key without entering the key, this is the alert text they see.

 On the server side, this page should receive its values from the database and update them afterwards.
 Again, you should use another key-value page as a template.
 When finished, check that changes made in the configuration panel are reflected on forum pages.

 ### Libraries only when needed